undergrad-partner-school

 Retention Rate

 The graduation rate is another indicator to take into account.
 This rate shows how many students complete their degrees in a certain number of years.
-The six-year graduation rate at this school is 67%, which is considered an above-average graduation rate.
+The six-year completion rate at this institution is 67%, which is considered an above-average graduation rate.

 Student Body